 In his professional career, Dennis espouses the importance of quality workmanship.
 “People often say, ‘No one will ever see this, so you don’t need to make it look nice,’ but I think it’s important to do good work in every aspect of the job,” he says.
 “Even if no one can see it now, someone will likely take apart my work one day, and I want it to reflect the level of quality I adhere to.”

 When asked about his future retirement, Dennis says he has no plans to slow down.
 “Other than visit some parts of the United States I haven’t seen yet, I’ll probably keep myself busy with home projects.
 We live on three quarters of an acre, and there’s always something to do.
 It’s kind of like the Golden Gate Bridge: Once you’ve finally finished everything that needs to be done, it’s time to start over again!”

 A: The San Francisco Giants.

-Q: What’s your favorite sport?
+Q: What’s your favorite smell?

-Q: What’s your favorite fruit?
+Q: What’s your favorite dessert?

 A: Anything chocolate—it’s one of my few weaknesses.